Skip to main content

 Updated over a week ago

-Designing an effective prompt is key to making your AI-powered VoiceAgent sound natural, stay on-brand, and handle different situations smoothly.
-This guide walks you through the structure of a great prompt and provides best practices for creating one that works.
+Designing an effective prompt is essential for making your AI-powered VoiceAgent sound natural, stay on-brand, and handle different situations with ease.
+This guide explains the key elements of a strong prompt and shares best practices for creating one that works.

 What Makes a Good Prompt?